St Stephens Catholic Primary Sandy Lane, Orford, Warrington, Cheshire, WA2 9HS

 Reporting concerns

-Our safeguarding policies outline the process for reporting concerns of radicalisation.
+Our Prevent Duty policy outlines the process for reporting concerns of radicalisation.

-The lead Prevent Officer in school is Mrs Georgiou – Designated Safeguarding Lead (DSL)
+The lead Prevent Officer in school is Miss Bedworth – Designated Safeguarding Lead (DSL)

 The deputy lead Prevent Officer in school is Mr Hatton – Deputy Designated Safeguarding Lead (DDSL)